J-PAL/MITx MicroMasters in Data, Economics, and Development Policy for Government of India Officials

 - Political Economy and Economic Development

-Learners should note some key policy changes for the DEDP program:
+Learners should note some key updates and policy changes for the DEDP program:

-- The DEDP courses will be offered on a separate platform called MITx, not edX, starting from Fall 2021.
+- The DEDP courses is offered on a separate platform called MITx, not edX, starting from Fall 2021.
 Details of how to create an account on MITx and enrol in the course, for those who are new to the platform, are below:

 - Visit the new MITx Online site at https://mitxonline.mit.edu and create an account.